plangrid/flask-rebar/docs/quickstart/swagger_generation.rst

 We extend the ``StringConverter``, which handles setting the "type".

-Methods on the new converter class can be decorated with ``sets_swagger_attr``, which accepts a single argument for which attribute on the JSON document to set with the result of the method.
+Methods on the new converter class can be decorated with ``sets_swagger_attr``, which accepts a single argument indicating which attribute on the JSON document to set with the result of the method.

 The method should take two arguments in addition to ``self``: ``obj`` and ``context``.
 ``obj`` is the current Marshmallow object being converted.
 In the above case, it will be an instance of ``Base64EncodedString``.
-``context`` is a namedtuple that holds some helpful information for more complex conversions:
+``context`` is a NamedTuple that holds some helpful information for more complex conversions:

-* ``convert`` - This will hold a reference to a convert method that can be used to make recursive calls
+* ``convert`` - This holds a reference to a convert method that can be used to make recursive calls
 * ``memo`` - This holds the JSONSchema object that's been converted so far.
 This helps convert Validators, which might depend on the type of the object they are validating.
 * ``schema`` - This is the full schema being converted (as opposed to ``obj``, which might be a specific field in the schema).
-* ``openapi_version`` - This is the major version of OpenAPI being converter for
+* ``openapi_version`` - This is the major version of OpenAPI the converter is written for

 We then add an instance of the new converter to the ``request_body_converter_registry``, meaning this field will only be valid for request bodies.
 We can add it to multiple converter registries or choose to omit it from some if we don't think a particular type of field should be valid in certain situations (e.g. the query_string_converter_registry doesn't support ``Nested`` fields).